massielcheco/massielcheco.github.io/README.md

 My name is Massiel Checo and I am a Sophomore student at Lehigh University double majoring in Journalism and Sociology with a minor in Marketing.
 I am from the Bronx, NY and I am bilingual.
 Here is my [LinkedIn Page](https://www.linkedin.com/in/massiel-checo-302065138/)

+This is a comic strip I made introducing myself using Pixton!
 ![Comic Book](massielcheco.github.io/Screenshot 2018-03-05 20.25.04.png)